Residents win prize on People's Postcode Lottery

-Residents of a Harrogate street have bagged a generous prize in the People's Postcode Lottery.
+Residents of a York street have bagged a generous prize in the People's Postcode Lottery.

-Those with a lottery ticket and a HG5 8DJ postcode were awarded a £1,000 win in one of the fundraising lottery's daily prize draws.
+Those with a lottery ticket and a YO30 5PX postcode were awarded a £1,000 win in one of the fundraising lottery's daily prize draws.

-The winning postcode belongs to the People's Postcode Lottery players who live in the Knaresborough Aspin & Calcutt area of Harrogate.
+The winning postcode belongs to the People's Postcode Lottery players who live in the Rawcliffe & Clifton Without area of York.

 Subscriptions to the postcode lottery supports a range of charities across the UK.